TimWhiting/context-sensitive-demand-cfa/RESPONSE.md

 -------

+## TODO

++ Cover page

++ In Syntax Section define the space of Cursors as Expressions with Context (Labeled Expressions).
+Cursor ::= Exp x Context
++ Add Signatures for $m$-CFA relations

++ Make sure references to the appendix use Appendix instead of Section
++ Plot

 TIM ADDITIONAL NOTES:
-Should we have a specific name for Exhasutive Exponential $m$-CFA (i.e. EE-$m$-CFA)?
-We repeat it quite a few times in the result section, and occasionally drop the expoential bit when we shouldn't.
+Should we have a specific name for Exhaustive Exponential $m$-CFA (i.e. EE-$m$-CFA)?
+We repeat it quite a few times in the result section, and occasionally drop the exponential bit when we shouldn't.

 -------